 The secret isn’t complicated.
 It’s about understanding which scale fits which progression, and then practicing until your fingers do the work without your brain getting in the way.
+This lesson is part of our fingerpicking guide — start there if you want the full picture.

 Why Flatpicking Matters